hzeyuan/bookmarksAI/README.md

 ## How to Works

 1. Obtain your bookmark list through a plugin.
-2. Use AI to analyze and create an outline, establishing a new directory structure.
+2. Use AI(gpt4o-mini) to analyze and create an outline, establishing a new directory structure.

 3. For each bookmark, perform the following operations:
    a.
 Use AI analysis to add tags to the bookmark.